Proof that Mutual Information Is Symmetric

 The mutual information (MI) between two random variables captures how much information entropy is obtained about one random variable by observing the other.
 Since that definition does not specify which is the observed random variable, we might suspect this is a symmetric quantity.
 In fact, it is; and I claimed that without proof in my previous post.
 The goal of this post is to show why this definition is indeed symmetric.
 The proof will highlight a useful interpretation of MI.

-It’s easy to see that these derivations hold if XX and YY are both discrete.
-The tricky case is if XX is discrete and YY is continuous.
+It’s easy to see that these derivations hold if and are both discrete.
+The tricky case is if is discrete and is continuous.
 Certainly, the derivations still work if we can interchange integrals and sums, which is true for finite sums.
 However, when the sums are infinite, we are effectively interchanging limits and integration.
 I don’t know enough measure theory to know when this is possible; but my very loose understanding is that the main value of Lebesgue integration is that it is easier to know when such regularity conditions hold.